 Javier Martínez-Picado is ICREA Research Professor at the AIDS Research Institute irsiCaixa in Barcelona, an institution that works to advance clinical research and translate results into patients care.
-He is also associate professor at the Autonomous University of Barcelona and the University of Vic.
+He is also associate professor at the University of Vic (UVic-UCC).
 He received his PhD from the University of Barcelona where he subsequently became associate professor lecturing on different microbiology-related subjects.
 In 1996, he joined the Massachusetts General Hospital as postdoctoral fellow of the Harvard Medical School, where he engaged in AIDS research.
 In 2000, he obtained a position as biomedical researcher of the Spanish Health Department appointed to the Hospital "Germans Trias i Pujol" in Badalona (Barcelona).
 Dr. Martínez-Picado serves on different government, academic and industry advisory boards and has published extensively on HIV treatment strategies and HIV pathogenesis in international journals.

 Key wordsHIV, AIDS, virology, viral pathogenesis, antiretroviral therapy, vaccines, genomics, dendritic cells, drug transporters.